grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

   CONNECTING and we do find entries that do not have any subchannel, we will trigger creation of a subchannel for one of those entries.

-The picker logic will now look like this:
+The picker logic will now look like this (pseudo-code):

 ```
 def Pick(pick_args):